Off-Roading

 Utility task vehicles (UTVs) also commonly known as side-by-sides (SXS) are beefier and can be used for both work and play.

-With the ability to haul heavy loads and transport up to six passengers in bench-like seating, ATVs offer a comfortable ride for both recreational and work-related activities.
+With the ability to haul heavy loads and transport up to six passengers in bench-like seating, UTVs offer a comfortable ride for both recreational and work-related activities.
 Tracker UTVs are designed to accomplish work tasks from farm and ranch maintenance to hauling firewood in a trailer, or plowing snow.
 With payload capabilities of up to 1,500 pounds and a range of work-oriented accessories, UTVs are an excellent choice for work crews.

 Off-Roading Helmet Care

-Wearing appropriate protective headgear for your off-roading trips is essential.
 A certified off-roading helmet includes a chin strap, ear protection and eye protection, such as visors or goggles, for maximum safety.
 Unlike road vehicle helmets, off-roading helmets must be cleaned after every ride.
 If not, oil, sweat, dirt, dust, mud, debris, and insects can accumulate and affect your safety.

 Read below and learn how to keep your off-roading helmet shiny and new with proper helmet care.